Consumer trust is – believe it or not – vitally important.

 While this might not seem like the most piercing business insight in the world, that doesn’t make the question of trust any less urgent, or the manifestations of mistrust any less varied.

-In fact, Adobe’s 2022 Trust Report is quick to point out that an overwhelming 75 per cent of executives have found it more difficult to build and maintain customer trust since the beginning of the pandemic – demonstrating how quickly the tides of trust can turn.
+In fact, a report from Adobe published in 2022 is quick to point out that an overwhelming 75 per cent of executives have found it more difficult to build and maintain customer trust since the beginning of the pandemic – demonstrating how quickly the tides of trust can turn.

 Of course, for the insurance industry, it would be a little bit disingenuous to say that any consumer mistrust is sudden, unexpected, or just attributable to the pandemic.